 The Indigenous community has high rates of chronic illness and faces inequalities in access to health services which heightens their susceptibility to severe COVID-19.
 In addition, the pandemic has amplified disparities in the social determinants of health, which account for one-third of the health gap.
-These include employment, hours worked, the completion of schooling, and household incomes - all of which decline when individuals become ill or need to care for loved ones.66 countermeasures that reduce the duration of illness and/or time to recover for this group alone could significantly mitigate the costly impacts of COVID-19.
+These include employment, hours worked, the completion of schooling, and household incomes - all of which decline when individuals become ill or need to care for loved ones.

+Given that almost 50% of combined direct and indirect costs are borne by these vulnerable populations, countermeasures that reduce the duration of illness and/or time to recover for this group alone could significantly mitigate the costly impacts of COVID-19.
 Countermeasures may include ongoing vaccination, community interventions, or the use of oral antivirals.
 Although oral antivirals are only available to a smaller subset of vulnerable populations, this subset already accounts for AUD ~3.1 billion p.a. in economic costs or ~12% of the total economic costs to Australia.